-Drinking alcohol can increase certain side effects of Aldactone.
+Drinking alcohol can increase certain side effects of spironolactone.

 Do not use salt substitutes or low-sodium milk products that contain potassium.
 These products could cause your potassium levels to get too high while you are taking Aldactone.

 Avoid a diet high in salt.
 Too much salt will cause your body to retain water and can make this medication less effective.

-Aldactone may impair your thinking or reactions.
+Spironolactone may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.

 Avoid becoming overheated or dehydrated during exercise and in hot weather.
 Follow your doctor's instructions about the type and amount of liquids you should drink.
 In some cases, drinking too much liquid can be as unsafe as not drinking enough.

 Aldactone side effects

-Get emergency medical help if you have any signs of an allergic reaction to Aldactone: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Aldactone: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using Aldactone and call your doctor at once if you have:

 signs of stomach bleeding - bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-high potassium - slow heart rate, weak pulse, muscle weakness or limp feeling, tingly feeling;
+low potassium - uneven heart rate, extreme thirst, increased urination, leg discomfort, muscle weakness or limp feeling; or